GetTerminus/terminus-ui/terminus-ui/csv-entry/src/csv-entry.component.md

 Setting static column headers will set the header cells to `readonly`.
 This will still allow keyboard navigation but will not allow the user to change the contents of the set header cells.

-## Full Width Table
+## Full width table

-If the table should be one full-width column, set both in the input:
+If the table should be a single, full-width column, set both `columnCount` and `fullWidth`:

 ```html
 <ts-csv-entry [columnCount]="1" [fullWidth]="true">
 </ts-csv-entry>
 ```
-> NOTE: full width should only be with one column
+> NOTE: full width should only be used with a single column

 ## Custom footer content

-Consumer's can add custom footer content by enclosing it within the CSVEntry component:
+Consumer's can add custom footer content by enclosing it within the CSV entry component:

 ```html
 <ts-csv-entry>